Requirements

 Independent Study

-For the anthropology major program, two semesters of independent study may be counted.
-For the anthropology minor program, one semester of independent study may be counted.
+For the anthropology major program, up to two semesters of intermediate or advanced level independent study or honors courses may be counted.
+For the anthropology minor program, one semester of intermediate or advanced level independent study may be counted.

 Departmental Honors

 Students seeking to graduate with honors in anthropology must have distinguished themselves in the major program.
 Students contemplating honors candidacy should have established records of A and B grades in anthropology courses.
-Students petition the department to pursue honors by submitting a written proposal early in the fall of their senior year.
-Students must prepare an honors project, which ordinarily is a written paper emanating from two semesters of advanced independent study work.
-A total of two semesters of independent study may be counted toward the major requirements in anthropology.
+To pursue honors, students submit a written proposal early in the first semester of their senior year.
+Students then prepare an honors project, which ordinarily is a research paper written over the course of two semesters under the mentorship of a faculty advisor.
+A total of two independent study courses may be counted toward the major requirements in anthropology.
 Determination of honors is based on grades attained in major courses, an honors project that is approved by the department, and demonstration of the ability to work independently and creatively synthesize theoretical, methodological, archaeological, and/or ethnographic material.

 Off-Campus Study